The annual Welcome Fair is the place to find out about our 380+ clubs, societies and projects including Imperial's Cheerleading society.

 Life after Imperial

-Meanwhile, the new Graduate Worker Route, launching in 2021, will enable graduates to work in the UK for two years after completing an undergraduate or postgraduate Masters degree, or three years after completing a PhD.
+Your relationship with Imperial does not end when you graduate.
+Some of our international alumni stay in the UK, utilising the Graduate Worker Route which enables graduates to work in the UK for two years after completing an undergraduate or postgraduate Masters degree, or three years after completing a PhD.

 Others move abroad again, and as an Imperial alumnus you will join a community of over 190,000 former students in 200 countries.